thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 bring it under cultivation.
-The government never heeded the demand that if assignment is to be meaningful, it should improve the land, make it cultivable, and in rainscarce areas provide some water source too.
+The government never heeded the demand that if assignment is to be meaningful, it should improve the land, make it cultivable, and in rain-scarce areas provide some water source too.
 Finally, there were cases of the powerful encroaching onto the assigned land by